Capstone Health oversees the Ryan White HIV/AIDS Program at Cobb & Douglas Public Health and is located in the Marietta Public Health Center.

 Ryan White is administered by the U.S. Department of Health and Human Services (HHS), Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB).
 Federal funds are awarded to agencies located around the country, which in turn deliver care to eligible individuals under funding categories called Parts.

-To expedite your next visit, please print and fill out the following form before you arrive at Cobb and Douglas Public Health:
+To expedite your next visit, please print and fill out the Patient Health History form before you arrive at Cobb & Douglas Public Health

 More About HIV

 HIV is the Human Immunodeficiency Virus that can lead to Acquired Immune Deficiency Syndrome, or AIDS.

 HIV damages a person’s body by destroying specific blood cells, called CD4+ T cells, which are crucial to helping the body fight diseases.

 Within a few weeks of being infected with HIV, some people develop flu-like symptoms that last for a week or two, but others have no symptoms at all.
 People living with HIV may appear and feel healthy for several years.
 However, even if they feel healthy, HIV is still affecting their bodies.
 All people with HIV should be seen on a regular basis by a health care provider experienced with treating HIV infection.
 Many people with HIV, including those who feel healthy, can benefit greatly from current medications used to treat HIV infection.
 These medications can limit or slow down the destruction of the immune system, improve the health of people living with HIV, and may reduce their ability to transmit HIV.

 Untreated early HIV infection is also associated with many diseases including cardiovascular disease, kidney disease, liver disease, and cancer.
 Support services are also available to many people with HIV.
 These services can help people cope with their diagnosis, reduce risk behavior, and find needed services.